KevinDusange/2420test/README.md

 >Your terminal prompt should now say something like [arch@your-hostname ~ ]$
 >To logout of your server simply type **`logout`** in the terminal.

-### Installing some packages???

-## Step 3
+## Step 4

 ### Installing and configuring doctl

 Now we will create another droplet using doctl. doctl is the official command line interface tool for DigitalOcean and will allow you to directly interact with the DigitalOcean API.
-Although more difficult, it offers greater flexibility for creating servers.
+Although more difficult, it offers greater flexibility for creating servers (DigitalOcean, 2020)

 In your newly created Arch Linux server run the command:
 ```